Agent Definition Guide: Creating Custom Agents

 .md

-extension - Check that the YAML frontmatter is valid
+file extension - Check YAML frontmatter is valid

 id